Experienced In Parentage Cases For Both Mothers And Fathers

 One of the biggest concerns for an unmarried mother is securing financial support for her child.
 Having the father’s name on the birth certificate is not enough; the father isn’t legally required to pay child support until there is an order entered with the court establishing parentage.
 We can help you through this process so you can get the financial support your child needs.

-Additionally, many unmarried mothers assume they have sole parental responsibilities for their child.
-Even if the father signs a voluntary acknowledgement of paternity (VAP), the mother’s rights are only presumed and can be challenged by the father in the future.
+Additionally, many unmarried mothers assume they have sole parental responsibilities for their children.
+Even if the father signs a voluntary acknowledgment of paternity (VAP), the mother’s rights are only presumed and can be challenged by the father in the future.
 It is important to seek allocation of parental responsibilities as soon as possible in order to establish your rights as a parent.

 Issues Confronting An Unmarried Father

 It is common for an unmarried father to sign the child’s birth certificate at the hospital when the child is born.
 Many who do so mistakenly believe nothing further is necessary in order to ensure their rights as the child’s father; however, voluntarily signing a birth certificate or VAP does not give an unmarried father any parental rights or time with the child.

 In order to establish parental rights, an unmarried father must establish in court that a parent/child relationship exists.
 Once the court enters an order declaring the unmarried father to be the legal parent of the child, an order can be entered which typically sets forth the parenting time and holiday schedule, and makes other financial arrangements for the benefit of the child.

 The fact that the father has signed the birth certificate does not mean that child support will automatically start for the mother.
 Legal proceedings are necessary to ensure that the needs of the child and both parents are fully addressed.